mfiers/Moa/doc/markdown/introduction.md

 **NOTE: both the software and the manual are under development.
 Expect things to change.**

-Moa is a set of tools aimed at organizing and automating a bioinformatics analysis pipeline.
-The best way to understand what Moa does is by a small example:
+Moa is a set of tools aimed at organizing a bioinformatics project without losing the flexibility of ad-hoc scripting.
+To achieve this Moa provides a number of tools:

+- *Reusable building blocks* allow quick and easy creation of analysis pipelines.
+Building blocks are easy to implement, adapt and share.

+- The full power of the *bash* scripting; at almost any position in the analysis pipeline.
+Moa provides a number of hooks to insert bash scripts or one-liners.

+- A *uniform interface*.
+All Moa operation happens through a single, documented command line interface.

+The best way to understand how Moa works is by a short example:

     moa new blast -t "run a demo"
     moa set blast_db=/data/blast/db/nt